 \\

 In the above analysis one can see that with the spatial size of the inhomogeneous background increasing the quantum fluctuations become more and more remarkable which gradually change the first order phase transition into the crossover.
-However if one makes a deeper study, it is found that the critical temperature of the phase transition is not always increasing with $r_0$ increasing.
-There is a subtle competition and balance between the contribution from the s wave scattering and p wave scattering.
-Let us explain in the following .
+Further, it is found that the critical temperature of the phase transition does not always increase with $r_0$ increasing.
+There is a subtle competition and balance between the contribution from the s wave scattering and p wave scattering, as follows.
 When $r_0\lesssim 0.3\rm{fm}$ the quantum corrections from both s wave and p wave are small.
 The critical temperature of the phase transition almost stays unchanged with $r_0$ increasing.
-When $r_0\sim0.4\rm{fm}$ there emerges a s wave bound state energy level in the energy spectrum of the Dirac equation (\ref{dirac}) which makes a relatively notable enhancement of the critical temperature of the phase transition as shown in FIG.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1}.
-At relative small $r_0$ the quantum correction from the s wave is larger than that of the p wave.
-When s wave bound orbital appears the first order phase transition is modified remarkably which means the critical temperature of the phase transition is increased and the first order phase transition is weakened.
-However when $r_0$ is further increased from $0.4\rm{fm}$ to $0.9\rm{fm}$ one will find that the critical temperature of the phase transition is decreasing and the first order phase transition is getting stronger as shown in FIG.\ref{abnrm_sgmT}\subref{sgm_MI_3fm_b=8_set2}.
+When $r_0\sim0.4\rm{fm}$ there emerges an s wave bound state energy level in the energy spectrum of the Dirac Eq. (\ref{dirac}) which makes a relatively notable enhancement of the critical temperature of the phase transition as shown in Fig.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1}.
+At relatively small $r_0$ the quantum correction from the s wave is larger than that of the p wave.
+When an s wave bound orbital appears the first order phase transition is modified remarkably which means the critical temperature of the phase transition is increased and the first order phase transition is weakened.
+However when $r_0$ is further increased from $0.4\rm{fm}$ to $0.9\rm{fm}$ one will find that the critical temperature of the phase transition decreases and the first order phase transition strengthens as shown in Fig.\ref{abnrm_sgmT}\subref{sgm_MI_3fm_b=8_set2}.
 This abnormal varying trend in the above interval of varying $r_0$ is because the s wave contribution is decreasing while the p wave contribution is increasing.
-And the contribution from the p wave counteracts that from the s wave as long as there is no bound state energy level in the p wave state.
-According to the Levinson index theorem the number of the bound stats $n_l$ with the angular momentum $l$ in our case is given by $n_l\pi=\bar\delta_l(k=0)$\cite{Ma:1984xv,Ma:2006zzc}.
-From FIG.\ref{abnrm_sgmT}\subref{ft1_(8,0d4to1d0)} one can see that the p wave phase shift at zero momentum keeps zero when $r_0$ changes from $0.4\rm{fm}$ to $0.9\rm{fm}$.
-As a result there is no bound state level in p wave state and the p wave contribution plays the role of strengthening the first order phase transition in the above varying interval of $r_0$.
-However the situation will change until $r_0\gtrsim 1.0\rm{fm}$ when there emerges a bound state energy level in p wave state which can be seen from FIG.\ref{abnrm_sgmT}\subref{ft1_(8,0d4to1d0)} that $\bar\delta_1(k=0)=\pi$.
-There is a sign flipping of the p wave contribution meanwhile its influence becomes greater than that of the s wave.
-As a result the critical temperature of the phase transition is suddenly increased dramatically and the first order phase transition is remarkably weakened which can be seen from FIG.\ref{abnrm_sgmT}\subref{sgm_MI_3fm_b=8_set2}.
+The contribution from the p wave counteracts that from the s wave as long as there is no bound state energy level in the p wave state.
+According to the Levinson index theorem the number of bound states $n_l$ with the angular momentum $l$ in our case is given by $n_l\pi=\bar\delta_l(k=0)$\cite{Ma:1984xv,Ma:2006zzc}.
+From Fig.\ref{abnrm_sgmT}\subref{ft1_(8,0d4to1d0)} one can see that the p wave phase shift at zero momentum remains at zero when $r_0$ changes from $0.4\rm{fm}$ to $0.9\rm{fm}$.
+As a result there is no bound state level in the p wave state and the p wave contribution plays the role of strengthening the first order phase transition in the above varying interval of $r_0$.
+However the situation will change until $r_0\gtrsim 1.0\rm{fm}$ when there emerges a bound state energy level in p wave state which can be seen from Fig.\ref{abnrm_sgmT}\subref{ft1_(8,0d4to1d0)} that $\bar\delta_1(k=0)=\pi$.
+There is a sign flipping of the p wave contribution such that its influence becomes greater than that of the s wave.
+As a result the critical temperature of the phase transition is suddenly increased dramatically and the first order phase transition is remarkably weakened which can be seen in Fig.\ref{abnrm_sgmT}\subref{sgm_MI_3fm_b=8_set2}.
 After that the p wave contribution increases with $r_0$ increasing and plays the dominant role in modifying the phase transition.
-Therefore the first order phase transition is further weakened with increasing $r_0$ and gradually turned into a crossover at $r_0\gtrsim 1.9\rm{fm}$ as shown in FIG.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1}.
+Therefore the first order phase transition is further weakened with increasing $r_0$ and gradually turned into a crossover at $r_0\gtrsim 1.9\rm{fm}$ as shown in Fig.\ref{nrm_sgmT_r0v}\subref{sgm_MI_3fm_b=8_set1}.